The world is not short of ideas – so why invite me to talk, run a workshop, or spend half an hour on Skype?

 “you challenged us to look outside the square for inspiration” Queensland Tourism

 “an excellent session on Big Data: it kept people’s attention right to the end” AMP, Sydney

 “insightful, engaging, and charismatic”, Audi Urban Future Award

 “an inspiring presentation for our executive workshop” Ikea

-“our high-level guests greatly appreciated John’s challenging talk” T-Mobile
+“our high-level guests greatly appreciated your challenging talk” T-Mobile

-This simple but effective online format works well if you need a change of pace in your workshop, retreat, or conference.
-Sometimes we send a 10-30 minute video lecture ahead of time, that you download; or we can do the whole session live on Skype or FaceTime.
+A simple but effective online format works well if you need a change of pace in your workshop, retreat, or conference: Sometimes I send a short video lecture ahead of time, that you download; or we can do a 1:1 session live on Skype or FaceTime.